Deploy with git push

 • --gecos Git: set the full name of the account to Git (this essentially in order to avoid asking useless data like the account room number and work/home phone)

-• --disabled-login: the user won’t be able to use the account until the password is set.
+• --disabled-login: the user won’t be able to use the account until the password is set

 • --home /home/git: set the home directory for the user to /home/git

-• --ingroup : add the new user to the group instead of the default one
+• --ingroup {{ webUserGroup }}: add the new user to the user group used by the web server instead of the default one

 • git: the username of the new account